DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 To populate the Popup with content, add markup inside the component.

 - **Bottom toolbar**
-To enable bottom toolbar, declare [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) in the markup as shown in this demo.
+To enable the bottom toolbar, declare [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) in the markup as shown in this demo.
 Set each item's [toolbar](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#toolbar) property to `bottom`.
 To learn more about toolbar configuration, refer to the following tutorial: [Getting Started with Toolbar](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/)

 ## Resize and Position